amarnamarpan/PSLEGAL/README.md

 A unsupervised way of legal catchphrase extraction.

 Keep the pslegal.py file in your current working directory and use the functions as described below.
+The model first needs a set of tokenized text corpus.

 ```python
 import pslegal as psl